Yugarakshini/Backend-projects/README.md

 ---

-## License
-This project is open-source and available under the [MIT License](LICENSE).

----

 ## Acknowledgments
 Special thanks to the open-source community for providing resources and tools that made this project possible.

 ---

 ## Contact
-For any inquiries or issues, feel free to contact the project maintainer at [your-email@example.com].
+For any inquiries or issues, feel free to contact the project maintainer at [yugarakshinigs@gmail.com].